Home Academy Hip-Hop Band Enters Crowded Local Recording Biz With Warm Glow Studios

 And it’s also a business now, as the members are going into the music recording business as Warm Glow Studios.

 In search of a space for eight months, Dustin came across a studio (or, rather, empty warehouse-type space) on Madison’s south side through Craigslist.
 After a couple of months they were able to get the building permit — with a couple of problems. “ We relied on our own pockets and connections to finance the build,” Harmon says, “We turned a $100,000+ project into a fraction of that by relying on ourselves to push the project forward.”
-They got the studio professionally designed but as they took the plans to Town of Madison the found out that they needed an architect.
+They got the studio professionally designed like this recording studio, but as they took the plans to Town of Madison the found out that they needed an architect.

 Luckily by fall 2016 they were able to start the construction with the help of the landlord, who covered 20 percent of the construction cost.
 Dogs of War came across some issues like flooding and electrical wiring needing an upgrade and needing to separate the wiring into three different circuits.
 The landlords helped with covering the cracks where water was seeping through the ceiling from the parking deck above.
 Warm Glow Studios even traded studio time for construction help with a band called Bassliss.